From Competitors to Collaborators

 When we understand that competition comes from our survival instincts and ultimately a fear of lack and scarcity (of there not being enough to go around), we can begin to look at business and supporting others in a different way.

-The truth is that the universe is abundant and there are plenty of resources in the world to make sure that everyone lives a fulfilling life.
+The truth is that the universe is abundant and there are plenty of available resources to make sure that everyone lives a fulfilling life.

 Human nature is – by nature – survival of the fittest.
 Competition often brings out the best in us.
 It raises our game, extends our self-confidence, and pushes our (self-imposed) limits.
 It’s what we have been taught to do.
 It can lead to immense satisfaction and pride in our accomplishments.